 Do short scale guitars have better intonation?

 Considering the effect string tension can have on how much a guitar string stretches when fretted it’s fair to assume the shorter scale length, and subsequent lower tension associated with it would have some effect on intonation.
 Theoretically, shorter scale guitars (all things being equal) should have slightly fewer issues with intonation.

 This is much the same when comparing string gauges, all things being equal the lighter gauge string will be subject to fewer intonation problems.
 In reality, however, the differences are not sufficient to be noticeable for most of us.

 Do short scale guitars cause Problems in open tunings?

 Open tunings are another aspect to consider when it comes to short scale acoustic guitars.
 After all, when tuning to an open G for instance, we are loosening and therefore reducing the tension on the low E and A string, the two heaviest gauge strings on the guitar (the high E is also loosened).

-There’s little doubt that regardless of the physical differences between short and standard scale acoustic guitars, any change to scale length from what you are usually accustomed to will have an impact on how you play the guitar, which will often indirectly affect the tone of the guitar, regardless of all other aspects.
+There’s little doubt that regardless of the physical differences between short and standard scale acoustic guitars, any change to scale length from what you are usually accustomed to will have an impact on how you play the guitar, which will often indirectly affect the sound of the guitar, regardless of all other aspects.

 Any change in scale length takes time to adjust to.
 So if you find yourself playing a short scale guitar be sure to give the guitar some time.
 These small guitars tend to grow on you.